 Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-A Will is a legal document that sets forth the wishes of the person making it (the testator) regarding the distribution of property and the care of minor children, if any, after their death, and is the centrepiece to most estate plans.
+A Will is a legal document that sets forth the wishes of the person making it (the testator) regarding the distribution of property and the care of minor children, if any, after their death, and is the centerpiece to most estate plans.
 A will is important for succession planning for individuals to ensure that after his/her demise, there are no disputes amongst legal heirs.
-The Will names an executor who is to been entrusted with the duty to carry out the wishes of the deceased.
+The Will names an executor who is entrusted with the duty to carry out the wishes of the deceased.
 It also provides the executor(s) with instructions on how the estate should be distributed.

 The testator must be of "sound mind" to make a Will, which means that:

-A Will should be reviewed from time to time to ensure that it still meets the needs of the testator and that the property will be distributed according to his or her wishes.
+A Will should be reviewed from time to time to ensure that it still meets the needs of the testator, and that the property will be distributed according to his or her wishes.
 It is especially important to review a Will on the following events:

 How to use this document

 In order to be valid, a Will does not need to adhere to any specific form or feature certain language.
 However, the document must disclose the intention of the testator in making dispositions of his or her property to come into effect at death.

 A typical Will usually provides that all debts of the estate including taxes should be paid first (although they are payable anyway).
 It names an Executor, who will be responsible for administering the estate, and then set out the powers of the Executor(s) in administering the estate.
 Will then sets out any specific assets or properties or money that are to be distributed.
 Whatever is left after all of the specific gifts have been given and all debts have been paid is called the residue of the estate.
 A Will should contain a residue clause specifying how the residue should be distributed.
 For a Will to be formally valid it must be signed by the testator and two witnesses at the same time in the presence of each other.